OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 ```

 #### Working behind a firewall
 The network port used by Gerrit (29418) on the review website may be blocked in some networks, for example on a corporate network.
-One workaround (besides asking your ISP or corporate IT team to open the port) is to tunnel using your HTTP proxy.
-You can achieve that with the `nc` or `socat` command line utilities, or any other of your preference.
+One workaround (besides asking your ISP or corporate IT team to open the port) is to tunnel in using your HTTP proxy.
+You can achieve that with the `nc` or `socat` command line utilities, or any other utilities of your preference.
 Follow the instructions below to use `socat` or `nc` to configure a proxy for the SSH traffic.

 Take note of the proxy information.
-* Proxy URL (e.g web-proxy.location.domain.com).
-Referred as `<proxy-url>` below.
+* Proxy URL such as `web-proxy.location.domain.com`.
+The proxy URL is referred to as `<proxy-url>` below.
-* Proxy Port (e.g 8080).
-Referred as `<proxy-port>` below.
+* Proxy port such as 8080.
+The proxy port is referred to as `<proxy-port>` below.

 Using `nc`
-* Install `nc` if not yet installed
+1. Install `nc` if not yet installed
 * Open (or create) the `~/.ssh/config` file and add the following lines (preserve the indentation):
 ```
 Host review.openswitch.net